Viola odorata also known as Sweet Violet

-We have a variety of Viola odoratas plants available to purchase at the nursery or you can grow your own from seed.
+We have a variety of Viola odoratas plants available to purchase at the nursery every year or you can grow your own from seed.
 Growing from seed is a straightforward process but for best results, the seed needs to be fresh.
 Sow the seeds into a tray, pot or seed bed in the autumn and keep in a shady part of the garden.
 Cover with glass to protect and water regularly to keep the soil moist.
 The seeds will germinate in one to two months.
 Once the last frosts of spring have passed you can then transplant the young plants into a partially shaded area of the garden planting about 15-20 cms (6-8”) apart.
 Just like strawberries, Viola odoratas spread using runners, and they will form roots wherever they meet soil, forming neat clumps (not drifts).
 It is best to remove these runners during spring as it diverts their energy from producing flowers.

 Caring for Sweet Violets